charliejllewellyn/aws-kickstarter/Day1/3-VPC_Build/README.md

 <details>
 <summary><strong>Delete Default VPC</strong></summary><p>

+1. In the console ensure you select the region that you wish to work in via the option in the top left of the screen.
 1. In the AWS console select services and then select VPC
 1. Within the VPC Dashboard select **Your VPCs** from the left-menu and then select Your VPC's.
     <p align="left">